itsmistad/Mirai/src/controllers/README.md

 Controllers
 ===

-As a part of the MVC implementation, Mirai uses controllers to handle the pre-compilation and rending of the view on the client's browser.
+As a part of the MVC implementation, Mirai uses controllers to handle the pre-compilation and rendering of the view on the client's browser.
 Controllers use `Express` to route requests and execute accordingly.

-## Creating a controller
+## Creating a controller for a view

 If you haven't [created a view yet](https://github.com/itsmistad/Mirai/tree/develop/src/views#creating-a-view), do that first before creating your controller.

 1. In `src/controllers/`, create the directory path that reflects the one you created for your view.
 2. Create `<name>Controller.js` where `<name>` is the name of your view without ".hjs".
-3. Insert the following snippet, replacing "<Page>" and "<page>" (capitalization matters!) with the name of your view without ".hjs":
+3. Insert the following snippet, replacing `<Page>` and `<page>` (capitalization matters!) with the name of your view without ".hjs":

 > ```js
 > 'use strict';